Is your bearded dragon sick, and you’re worried it might die?

-Beardies can live up to 10 to 15 years when raised in captivity, but once they reach seven to the eight-year-old range, they are recognized at being in the old age stage of life.
+Beardies can live up to 10 to 15 years when raised in captivity, but once they reach the seven to the eight-year-old range, they are recognized as being in the old age stage of life.

-Once they reach this stage of life, you may notice they begin to slow down in their movements, are less active, they sleep more, and they will eat less.
+Once they reach this stage of life, you may notice they begin to slow down in their movements, are less active, sleep more, and eat less.

 It is vital to get them diagnosed and treated as quickly as possible if there is any hope of recovery with any of these issues.

 The longer you wait to get your pet help, the harder it will be to cure the issue.

-A beardie can die from being too hot or being too cold, which is easily controlled by proper tank size, lighting, and temperature.
+A beardie can die from being too hot or too cold, easily controlled by proper tank size, lighting, and temperature.

 Other times, a bearded dragon might get an impaction from a loose substrate in its tank or from being fed giant insects.

-Impactions can cause a quick death in bearded dragons, and is also possible if they are fed very large insects,
+Impactions can cause a quick death in bearded dragons.

-There are several things we, as pet owners, can control in their environment, and it is important we are aware they are getting the proper habitat so they can thrive.
+There are several things we, as pet owners, can control in their environment, and we must be aware they are getting the proper habitat so they can thrive.